Leaders, here’s a question for you: When was the last time you checked in on one of your employees?

 As you huddle with employees, make sure you have a sense of structure in place.
 It’s fine to ask So how are things going?, but that shouldn’t be your only question.
 Don’t keep it so open-ended.
 Ask for specific feedback, keep your employee up to date on the company mission and goals, be candid about any current or expected obstacles, and offer your feedback on the employee.
 None of this has to be in-depth—again, this is a weekly huddle, not an annual performance review—but it’s always good to provide some acknowledgement, and just to immerse yourself in what your team members are doing.

-Dr. Rick Goodman CSP is a motivational keynote speaker who provides solutions globally that help people and organizations lead, engage, and grow their business.
+Dr. Rick Goodman CSP is a motivational leadership speaker who provides solutions globally that help people and organizations lead, engage, and grow their business.
 Contact Dr. Rick about speaking at your next event!
 You can contact Dr. Rick at www.rickgoodman.com or call 888-267-6098.

 He is also the author of the book Living A Championship Life, “A Game Plan for Success,” and the co–author of the book Jamie’s Journey: Travels with My Dad written with his sixteen-year-old daughter Jamie.